alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 }
 ```

-The primary responsibility of this module, as evidenced by its small number of functions, is to generate the blog file based on the input provided in the previous step.
+The sole purpose of this file, as its name suggests, is to generate the blog file based on the input provided in the previous step.

-At the top of the file is the first example of importing an *external* module into the project.
+At the top of the module is the first example of how to import an *external* library into the project.
 In this case, we're bringing in chrono, a Rust lib for handling time formats.
 We also bring a few of its classes into scope through the `use` keyword.

 To wrap up the include statements, we pull in the filesystem class from the standard library.
 The last line is a bit different from the other files in that we're telling the compiler to prelude, or prefix everything, with a specific namespace.
 This makes it so we don't have to explicitly write it out with each function called.